 One parent said, “I promise, I only cheer for our team and bring brownies.
 Since I don’t fully understand football except when touchdowns are scored, it probably is a good choice for me to not go crazy in the stands as you never know if a college coach is there.
 I know I also shouldn’t email or call the college coaches for my son as well as I read your blog about that (See “My Student-Athlete is Soooooo Busy…I’ll Email the College Coach for Them!”).
 But, I think he could get a full scholarship to play in college.
 He’s a sophomore in high school and I just want to help him in the recruiting process, so what SHOULD I do to help him?”

-Later in the week I interviewed 7 different high school administrators, including principals and athletic directors from all across the country for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+Later in the week I interviewed 7 different high school administrators, including principals and athletic directors from all across the country for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 I asked what roles they thought should be taken on by the student-athlete and parent versus the guidance/career counselor, high school or travel club coach, athletic director, and principal.
 Most said they wanted to see the parents involved with the process, but often felt they needed to do a better job in educating parents on what tasks to help their student-athlete in and which to avoid.
 That’s exactly my heart for doing these blogs.
 I am a Recruiting Educator and Consultant to help walk everyone through a better understanding from a college coach’s perspective.

 Having interviewed over 65 college coaches and athletic directors across all sports and divisions for the research for my book, I believe these 3 ways can help parents score points with college coaches: